idescat/visual/readme.md

 Visual will treat the following string time formats using the "quarter" and "month" properties in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js): "20131" (first quarter of 2013) and "201301" (January 2013).
 Any other time pattern will be displayed untreated.

+### autoheading
+Boolean.
+It determines if the heading is built by composition from "title", "geo" and "time".
+If *false*, only "title" will be used as heading.
+Default is *true*.

 #### symbol
 Object with two properties: *text* (string) and *position* (string. "start", "end").
 Default is no text. *position*'s default is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).